catherinepollard/futurenhs-platform/infrastructure/README.md

     ./infrastructure/scripts/create-dev-environment.sh john
     ```

-1. CD into your new dev folder
+1. CD into your new dev folder.

     ```bash
     cd infrastructure/environments/dev
     ```

-1. Follow the onscreen instructions to create the terraform.tfvars file
+1. Follow the onscreen instructions to create the terraform.tfvars file.

-    The contents of the file should still be printed on the screen
+    The contents of the file should still be printed on the screen.

     Below is an example of what it would likely look like: